meetbryce/unify/docs/INTERNALS.md

 ## Class model

-An `Adapter` is the manager object which implements a connection to a particular cloud system.
-The Adapter is a logical entity that is configured via the `adapter spec` YAML file.
-Each adapter has a name which identifies the cloud system that it connects to, like "Github" or "Salesforce".
+An `Connector` is the manager object which implements a connection to a particular cloud system.
+The Connector is a logical entity that is configured via the `connector spec` YAML file.
+Each connector has a name which identifies the cloud system that it connects to, like "Github" or "Salesforce".

-Some adapters will be implemented by a dedicated class, but most adapters are just configured instances of the generic RESTAdapter.
-This allows us to implement new adapters just by creating a new adapter spec YAML file.
-Spec files that omit the `class` property will use `RESTAdapter` by default.
+Some connectors will be implemented by a dedicated class, but most connectors are just configured instances of the generic RESTConnector.
+This allows us to implement new connectors just by creating a new connector spec YAML file.
+Spec files that omit the `class` property will use `RESTConnector` by default.

-Our list of `Adapters` is created by enumerating the spec files in the `rest_specs` directory and constructing an adapter instance for each one.
-Each adapter instance will have a class which inherits from the `Adapter` base class.
-Adapters define an authentication scheme including referencing a set of "auth variables" that must be supplied by the Connection to configure the adapter.
+Our list of `Connectors` is created by enumerating the spec files in the `rest_specs` directory and constructing an connector instance for each one.
+Each connector instance will have a class which inherits from the `Connector` base class.
+Connectors define an authentication scheme including referencing a set of "auth variables" that must be supplied by the Connection to configure the connector.

 A `Connection` represents an active, authorized connection to a cloud system.
 A connection has a name which is also used as the schema name to organize the tables that pull data from that system.
-Each Connection references the Adapter which is used to talk to the source system.
-The Connection supplies account-specific authentication information to the Adapter.
+Each Connection references the Connector which is used to talk to the source system.
+The Connection supplies account-specific authentication information to the Connector.

 There is a singular `Connection` class whose instances represent the list of active connections.
 These instances are configured via the `connections.yaml` file.
-The configuration also supplies values for the "auth vars" needed by the adapter.
+The configuration also supplies values for the "auth vars" needed by the connector.
 These can either be hard-coded values or references on env vars.

 We don't ever use "Connector" to avoid confusion!

-Each Adapter represents the data sets that it can produce via the `TableDef` class.
+Each Connector represents the data sets that it can produce via the `TableDef` class.
-So we ask the adapter for its "virtual tables" via `list_tables` and get a list of TableDefs back.
+So we ask the connector for its "virtual tables" via `list_tables` and get a list of TableDefs back.
 To load the table (pull data from the underlying API and populate our local db) we use the `TableLoader` class from the `loading` module.
-This class implements re-usable logic for loading data from APIs, where the adapter's TableDef is responsible for talking to the specific API.
+This class implements re-usable logic for loading data from APIs, where the connector's TableDef is responsible for talking to the specific API.

-Most connections will re-use our RESTAdapter.
+Most connections will re-use our RESTConnector.

 ## Background tasks